jackallard17/makeHUB/README.md

-makeHUB-ARM
+makeHUB is a prepackaged set of open source tools for maker spaces. makeHUB streamlines the process of setting up software needed for programming arduino boards and 3D printing!

-An all in one interface for connecting open source makerspace tools using ARM based devices.
+makeHUB is a prepackaged raspbian installation which includes multiple open source software tools which are useful in maker spaces.

-makeHUB is a prepackaged raspbian installation which includes multiple open source software tools which are useful in maker spaces
+My goal is for this software to lower the skill barrier of teachers deploying neat technologies in their maker spaces!